 Reading | Writing and Language | Reading and Writing | |

-The math portion has also been replaced with a single math section instead of the two separate sections that we see in the paper-and-pencil SAT test format.
-Unlike the traditional SAT, which includes no-calculator and calculator-allowed sections, the digital SAT allows you to use calculators throughout the Math section.
+The math portion has also been replaced with a single math section instead of the 2 separate sections that we’ve seen in the paper-and-pencil SAT test format.
+Unlike the old SAT, which has always included no-calculator and calculator-permitted sections, the Digital SAT allows you to use a calculator throughout the entire Math section.
+The Digital SAT also provides you with an embedded Desmos graphing calculator, so you no longer have to bring your own calculator to the test.

 Paper SAT | Digital SAT | ||